kwilt/pyvaulter/README.md

 You can use `pyvaulter` in your script or application to decrypt the contents of files at runtime.
 So, in practice the workflow looks like this:

-1. Encrypt an existing file, or create a new encrypted file with pyvault
+1. Encrypt an existing file, or create a new encrypted file with pyvaulter
 2. In your script or application, decrypt the file like so:
 ```python
 from pyvaulter import decrypt